Alumnus portrait - Chenfei Ning

 Year of birth: 1985

 His mother is a doctor, his father works at a medical institute and both his grandparents were doctors.
 Considering that, it isn't strange that Chenfei Ning chose to be a medical doctor too.
-But at least he is the only one in the family that has chosen to take a master's degree in toxicology, which then led to a PhD position in Neuro-oncology at Cancer Centrum Karolinska.
+But at least he is the only one in the family that chose to take a master's degree in toxicology.

 'I became interested in the subject when I worked at the emergency room of my university hospital and discovered we could not treat all cases of poisoning.
 Then I saw a tv-programme about the best medical universities in the world, in which Karolinska Institutet (KI) was presented.
 I thought it was very intriguing and wanted to learn more about the university.
 The toxicology programme at KI is also one of the oldest in the world.'